 In the beginning of the seminar course, check the requirements and formalities for the thesis (link).
-The guidance is that the scope of the thesis is 60-70 pages of factual content.
+The Hanken guidance is that the scope of the thesis is 60-70 pages of factual content, i.e., not, say, 35 to 40 pages.
 The length of a thesis must not exceed 100 pages, counting all pages from the title page to the last appendix.
-Note that the Office of Study Affairs sets dead-lines for submitting the thesis in order to graduate on a certain graduation date.
+Note that the Office of

+Study Affairs sets dead-lines for submitting the thesis to graduate on a certain graduation date.
 They are not directly related to the seminar course, although they must be met should you look for graduating at a specific date.
 Note that you must follow the submission rules set by the Hanken administration.
 Do not submit your final, formal thesis manuscript to your supervisor.